 Guide to Cape Cod: Things to Know Before Your Visit

 Cape Cod is an arm-shaped island (yes, an island – see more on this below) that extends 65 miles into the Atlantic Ocean from Massachusetts.
-It’s a very unique and recognizable shape that dons many decorations in the homes of those that live here.
+It’s a unique and recognizable shape that is on many decorations in the homes of those who live here.

 Basic Facts About Cape Cod